yoanesber/Spring-Boot-Hibernate-One-To-Many-PostgreSQL/README.md

 ```

 ### Custom Error Handling
-The default "/error" response is overridden using a CustomErrorController, which provides a structured error response format.
+The default `/error` response is overridden using a `CustomErrorController`, which provides a structured error response format.

 ```java
 import com.yoanesber.spring.hibernate.one_to_many_postgresql.entity.CustomHttpResponse;